 Begin by familiarizing yourself with common sources of strain and overexertion.
 Then, take measures to eliminate the impact they can have on your employees.
 The following ergonomic best practices are a great place to start and address a variety of injury risks:

-- Employees’ bodies can be thrown out of alignment, due to an increase in sedentary desk jobs, resulting in short and long-term medical issues.
+- Sedentary desk jobs can throw employees’ bodies out of alignment, resulting in short and long-term medical issues.

 - Utilize a rolling, ergonomic chair, equipped with back support and ample padding.